Nick Minchin

-Nicholas Hugh Minchin AO (born 15 April 1953) is a former Australian politician and former Australian Consul-General in New York, USA.
-He previously served as a Liberal member of the Australian Senate representing South Australia from July 1993 to June 2011, and a former cabinet minister in the Howard Government.
+Nicholas Hugh Minchin AO (born 15 April 1953) is an Australian former politician and former Australian Consul-General in New York.
+He previously served as a Liberal member of the Australian Senate representing South Australia from July 1993 to June 2011, and a former cabinet minister in the Howard government.

 Early life and education

 Minchin was born in Sydney and was educated at the Australian National University, Canberra, where he gained degrees in law and economics.
 Minchin attended Knox Grammar School and spent a year in the United States as an exchange student with AFS International Scholarships.
 While at university, he was a resident of Burgmann College at the same time as Peter Garrett.
 He was a solicitor before entering politics.

 Political career

 Minchin was a staff member for the Liberal Party's Federal Secretariat 1977–83, Deputy Federal Director of the Liberal Party in 1983, South Australian State Director and Campaign Director of the Liberal Party 1985–93.
 On 13 March 1993, Minchin was elected to the Australian Senate for South Australia, with his term starting on 1 July.

 Minchin was a member of the Opposition Shadow Ministry 1994–96, holding the position of Parliamentary Secretary to the Leader of the Opposition, John Howard.
 He was Parliamentary Secretary to the Prime Minister John Howard 1996–97, Special Minister of State and Minister Assisting the Prime Minister 1997–98, and Minister for Industry, Science and Resources 1998–2001, with a seat in the Cabinet.
 He was Minister for Finance and Administration from November 2001 until the defeat of the Howard government at the 2007 federal election.
 Until that election he also held the posts of Leader of the Government in the Senate and Vice-President of the Executive Council.

 Minchin was a right faction leader in the Liberal Party, and supported the abolition of Australia's compulsory voting system, on the stated basis that "compulsory voting is a fundamental breach of ... civil liberties".
 He supported states' rights in Cabinet.
 As Leader of the Government in the Senate he played a significant role in pursuing and defending its reforms of the Senate committee system, implemented in 2006 following his government's success in securing a majority of Senate seats at the 2004 election.